 It is common sense to avoid the substances that irritate.

-- Dilute washing powder: use as small amount as possible in each load and make sure the clothes are well rinsed out in fresh water.
+- Dilute washing powder: use a small amount in each load and make sure the clothes are well rinsed out in freshwater.
+Select non-fragranced laundry detergent.

 - If you use soap to wash your hands, rinse off thoroughly.